Blog-Reference and Blog-Reference

 Related 'Rectification of MMT macro accounting' and 'Down with idiocy!' and 'Is Nick Rowe stupid or corrupt or both?' and 'A tale of three accountants'.
 For details of the big picture see cross-references Accounting

 You say: “Therefore it makes perfect sense to sum businesses and households as the ‘private sector’ who hold these tax credits.”

 It makes a real difference whether what you call tax credits is held by the households or by the firms.
-By lumping both together in what Peter Cooper calls private sector this difference is made invisible.*
+By lumping both together in what Peter Cooper calls the "private sector" this difference is made invisible.#1